bward-dev1/dolphin-ios/CODE_OF_CONDUCT.md

-# DolphiniOS (bward-dev1 Fork) Code of Conduct
+# DolphiniOS (RosinLabs Fork) Code of Conduct

 ## Our Community

-DolphiniOS (bward-dev1 Fork) is an open source project built on collaboration, respect, and a shared passion for improving the Dolphin experience on iOS.
+DolphiniOS (RosinLabs Fork) is an open source project built on collaboration, respect, and a shared passion for improving the Dolphin experience on iOS.

 Whether you're reporting a bug, submitting a pull request, proposing a feature, answering questions, or simply participating in discussions, you're expected to contribute in a respectful and constructive manner.